gborobio73/tennis-score-c/README.md

 Tennis Score for Pebble
 ==================
 Do you play tennis and own a Pebble watch?
-Now you can keep track of the score in your wrist!
+Now you can keep track of the score in your pebble!

 **Tennis Score** for Pebble tracks points, games, sets and who is serving.
+Statistics available at the end of the match: final score, number of points and duration of the match ans sets.

 Please, visit [Tennis Score for pebble](https://gborobio73.github.io/2016/tennis-score-for-pebble/) to know how it works.